NickF0211/LEGOS-SLEEC/readme.md

 ## This repo contains:
 - The supplementary material document: [supplementary.pdf](supplementary.pdf)
-- N-tool implementing our approach N-check.
+- LEGOS-SLEEC implementing our approach N-check.
 Please refer to the [instructions](#instruction-for-launching-n-tool)  for information on how to install it.
-- The [nine case studies](#case-studies) used to evaluate N-tool.
+- The [nine case studies](#case-studies) used to evaluate LEGOS-SLEEC.

-# Instruction for launching N-Tool:
+# Instruction for launching LEGOS-SLEEC:
 ### prerequisite:
 1. Python 3.5 and later